w3f/research/docs/polkadot/XCMP.md

 ### Validating a PoV block

-Given the scheme above, we can make anyone who knows three things able to validate a PoV block:
+Given the scheme above, anyone who knows these three things are able to validate a PoV block:
 - The PoV block itself,
 - the state-transition-validation-funtion (STVF)
 - the parachain block header.
 This would enable fishermen who are not clients of either or both the parachain and the relay chain to validate PoV blocks.

 However there is a downside to the scheme if we cannot *trust the STVF*.
 (Once we have SPREE, which we'll talk about below, this will not be an issue anymore.)
 The downside when we have a malicous STVF is that the relay chain does not verify the hash chain updates, and they are left in parachain state.
 If this parachain state was changed by the STVF, it would be possible to require a sending para to receive a message with a hash for which no message has ever been sent and so eventually stalling the receiving para.

 Before SPREE, we should require that the parachain validators verify the hash chain update independently of the STVF verification.
 The parachain validators would need to check the 1) Merkle proof of the new message and hash chain head from the relay chain root, and 2) the Merkle proof from the last message root, which is currently in  the relay chain.
 Checking (1) and (2) satisfy that the previous hash and block number in the new hash chain head indeed corresponds to the previous hash chain head.